aevilla160/hpc_docs/docs/condo.md

 ## Condo Department-level Contributor Highlight
-Below is a table of departments who have contributed nodes to the Pinnacles cluster, assisting in the growth and computing power of Pinnacles.
+Here is a table of departments that have contributed nodes to the Pinnacles cluster, contributing to its growth and computing power.

 | Department | Queue |
 | ----------------- | --------------- |